Frequently Asked Questions

 - Completion with a C or better: Engl 1010, Engl 1020, Psy 1010, Chem 1110/1110L, Biol

-*Pre-nursing majors not meeting all of the checkpoints listed above at the end of their freshman year will be changed to the undecided major to explore other career opportunities.
+*Pre-nursing majors not meeting all of the checkpoints listed above after completing 24 hours will be changed to the undecided major to explore other career opportunities.

 CHECKPOINT 2: Application to BS Nursing**